-The decision is conditional upon approval by the Israeli defence minister, Avigdor Liberman.
+The decision is conditional upon approval by the Israeli defence minister, Avigdor Lieberman.